the priest "TikTokero" that mixes humor with a teaching message - .

 A priest gave an Easter blessing from a helicopter in Rio de Janeiro.

-Another of her passions is photography, to which she is also professionally dedicated and has a page with nearly 16,000 followers who appreciate her work.
+Another of his passions is photography, to which he also dedicates himself professionally and has a page with about 16,000 followers who appreciate his work.

-The Bolivian priest was also recognized for getting on a helicopter to bless Cochabamba from Heaven at Easter and broadcast live through the parish website.
+The Bolivian priest was also recognized for getting on a helicopter to bless Cochabamba from the sky at Easter and broadcast live through the parish website.

 “We are reaching many people through the Eucharist, but it is not enough, the spiritual part is very important, but we can also help from humor, laughing a little is also important,” he said.